Banisteriopsis caapi: France

-Caapi, as well as a range of harmala alkaloids, are scheduled in France following a court victory by the Santo Daime religious sect allowing use of the tea due to it not being a chemical extraction and the fact that the plants used were not scheduled.
+Caapi, as well as a range of harmala alkaloids, is scheduled in France following a court victory by the Santo Daime religious sect allowing use of the tea due to it not being a chemical extraction and the fact that the plants used were not scheduled.
 Religious exceptions to narcotics laws are not allowed under French law, effectively making any use or possession of the tea illegal.

 Patent

 The caapi vine itself was the subject of a dispute between U.S. entrepreneur Loren Miller and the Coordinating Body of Indigenous Organizations of the Amazon Basin (COICA).
 In 1986, Miller obtained a U.S. patent on a variety of B. caapi.
-COICA argued the patent was invalid because Miller's variety had been previously described in the University of Michigan Herbarium, and was therefore neither new nor distinct.
+COICA argued the patent was invalid because Miller's variety had been previously described in the University of Michigan Herbarium and was therefore neither new nor distinct.
 The patent was overturned in 1999; however, in 2001, the United States Patent Office reinstated the patent because the law at the time the patent was granted did not allow a third party such as COICA standing to object.
 The Miller patent expired in 2003.
 B. caapi is now being cultivated commercially in Hawaii.